 What matters in glamour photography is how everything comes together to celebrate beauty.
 Whether that’s in an understated way or a more alluring one.

 Is Boudoir Photography Glamour Photography?

-Glamour clothing covers the gamut from fully clothed to scantily clad.
+Glamour clothing covers the gamut from clothed to almost naked.
 A boudoir shoot is a sub-genre of glamour photography.

 Boudoir also celebrates beauty, but in a more obvious sexual way.
 Boudoir photography subjects are often wearing lingerie.
 And, as the name suggests, it takes place in a bedroom or other private location.

-Boudoir shares many of the characteristics of glamour photography.
+Glamour shares many of the characteristics of boudoir photography.
 While all boudoir is a form of glamour, all glamour isn’t boudoir.
 This means you can shoot glamour without using a lingerie wardrobe.

 6 Tips for Successful Glamour Shots